Let's Talk About Digestion

 Check with your doctor to ensure you have to health or dietary limitations, and be sure to account for a healthy diet for pregnancy, breastfeeding, and your activity level.
 Now we can look at the changes I suggest!

-First and easiest change I suggest to most moms is reducing or cutting out gluten and processed foods/chemicals.
+The first and easiest change I suggest to most moms is reducing or cutting out gluten and processed foods/chemicals.
 The more veggies, proteins, and fats you get from natural sources, the easier it is to break down.
 Now your body can take what it requires and discard the rest.
 Without having to shuffle through simulated food items it doesn’t recognize, it is now more efficient!

 Collagen is another big one many moms don’t know about.
 I love to make bone broth and there are also collagen supplements available.
 Collagen is imperative to repairing the fascia that holds up your deep core.